 English Botany; or, Coloured Figures of British Plants, with their essential characters, synonyms, and places of growth.
 To which will be added, occasional remarks.
 [With:] General Indexes to the Thirty-Six Volumes of English Botany; to which is added, an alphabetical index to English Fungi; making together, a catalogue of indigenous British plants.
+[And:] Supplement to the English Botany… vol. 1.

 • Sowerby, James; Smith, James Edward